What is 3D Rendering : A Simple Guide

 What is 3D Rendering?

-3D rendering is the process of generating 2D images from a 3D model.
-It is the final step in the creation process.
+3D rendering is the process of generating a 2D image or video from a 3D model using a software program.
+It is the final step in the 3D design process.
 3D-rendered images include photorealistic or non-photorealistic effects.
 This render is about the colour, texture, lighting, or material of an object depicted in the three-dimensional model or scene.
+3D rendering is important for increasing creativity and producing realistic visuals.
+It helps with cost reductions, increased communication, and innovation across different industries.

 Types of 3D Rendering